These ‘World’s Largest’ roadside attractions prove that sometimes, bigger really is better

 The 180,000-square-foot, seven-story structure has a surprisingly subdued interior featuring a 30,000-square-foot atrium topped with a glass ceiling and 150-ton handles.
 For sale intermittently over the past several years, the basket is currently off the market; previous plans had been to possibly convert the space into another corporate headquarters, a boutique hotel, communal offices, or market-rate housing.

-Related Longaberger’s bizarre headquarters is for sale again
+Related Longaberger’s bizarre headquarters faces uncertain future

 a red and white gazebo that houses the world's largest frying pan in rose hill, nc